MichaelEnnis/michaelennis.github.io/_posts/2022-03-31-ring-doorbell-blog-post.md

 # What is the Ring doorbell?

 The Ring doorbell is a popular internet of things (IoT) device that allows it's user 24/7 access to a live video and audio feed.
 The doorbell is usually powered by a wired source, usually the same one that your "old-fashioned" doorbell system would be connected to (although some models do have a battery).
 Most models of the Ring doorbell support two-way talk, a live video feed, and cloud recording.
-This is all done via the Ring mobile and
+This is all done via either Ring's web or mobile app.
+You will also need a monthly or yearly subscription to one of Ring's protect plans.
+Although it may sound convient for the average home owner to allow Ring to completely manage the system, this is where the potential security issues come into play.

+# The rise of Ring

 # Refrences: